tsedio/tsed/docs/tutorials/vike.md

 :::

-Then create a new Ts.ED controller `MoviesController` under `packages/server/src/controllers/pages` to handle all request that match the "/movies" route:
+Then create a new Ts.ED controller `MoviesController` under `packages/server/src/controllers/pages` to handle all requests that match the "/movies" route:

 ```ts
 import {Controller, Get} from "@tsed/common";